 Hable One: a story about the development of a visionary product

 Both founders of Hable are motivated by helping others.
-Ayushman Talwar grew up in the Indian city of Bangalore.
+Ayushman Talwar grew up in the Indian city of New Delhi.
 There, he supported his blind grandfather navigate everyday life.
 When he became an engineering student he decided to participate in a hackathon.
 Motivated by his ambition to help his grandfather he tried to develop a braille keyboard.
 The first prototype didn’t work properly, but he decided not to give up.
-Years later, when he continued his studies as an Industrial Design student at the University of Eindhoven, he continued on this project.
+Years later, when he continued his studies as an Industrial Design student at the University of Eindhoven, the Netherlands, he continued on this project.

 This time, however, things started to take form.
 During a competition, he met Freek van Welsenis, a Dutch technical business student.
 Freek knew what it was like to have a family member with a disability, and was therefore fully committed to Talwar’s mission to make technology more accessible to all.
 Together they participated in several contests.
 Also, their product was tested by their target group.
 From this, they learned a lot, and the prototype was improved.
 Now, it was no longer just compatible with one smartphone, but with all of them.
 The company was starting to take shape and with it their mission statement:

 “Our mission is to make technology accessible for people with a visual impairment by bringing them the best assistive interfaces and applications.

 Hable is all about empowering people and giving them control over their own lives.
 So how do we do this?
 We do this by providing the best assistive technology.

 Providing the best products always start by understanding the customer and their problem.
 Note how we say people who are blind or visually impaired.
 Our customers are always people first, that is how we treat everyone.”

 Hable’s mission and goals were clear, and by visiting many different events they already established that there was more than enough demand for their product.